evergreen-ci/evergreen/rest/usage.rst

  If a public key with name '{key_name}' was successfully deleted, HTTP status code 200 OK will be returned.

+ If a public key with name '{key_name}' does not exist, HTTP status code 400 Bad Request will be returned.

  Any other code indicates that the public key was not deleted